TADT1909/OpenUnikey/README.md

 # OpenUnikey

-This is a open source project under GPLv2 license.
+OpenUnikey is a open source project under GPLv2 license.

 # History

 Unikey is a input method for Vietnamese which was developed by [Pham Kim Long](mailto:unikey@gmail.com).
 This software was distributed under GPLv2 but it have contain binary library (rtfio.dll) without source code, that is a illegal to GPLv2.

+After 3.62 it was become a close source software.

 So, i decide to build a free and truly open source for community.